 - Candidates must be members of the ISB.
 The NC must check with the EC that this is the case.

-Final candidate list must be established and all letters of intent and COI’s must have been received.
+The final candidate list must be established and all letters of intent and COI’s must have been received.

 PLEASE NOTE: The Nominating Committee should not reach out to the final list of candidates until the ISB Executive Committee has approved the list.